Creating Additional Primary nodes v6.2

 Figure 6-16: Initial snapshot with verbose output option

 Verbose Output check box only if you want to display the output from the snapshot in the dialog box.
 This option should be left unchecked in a network address translation (NAT) environment as a large amount of output from the snapshot may delay the response from the Snapshot dialog box.

 When the publication database definition is successfully saved, a Publication Database node is added to the replication tree under the MMR type node of the Publication Server node.

 Figure 6-17: Replication tree after adding an additional primary node

-Unlike the primary definition node, the label PDN does not appear at the end of the node in the replication tree.
-The PDN field is set to No in the Property window to indicate this is not the primary definition node.
+Unlike the primary definition node, the label MDN does not appear at the end of the node in the replication tree.
+The MDN field is set to No in the Property window to indicate this is not the primary definition node.